cs50nestm/cs50labs/simulations/README.md

 In this lab you will learn:

-- We we use computer models and simulation
+- Why we use computer models and simulation
 - What are some commonly used applications

 ## What is Computer Modeling and Simulation?